ashwinpo/watsonx-gov-lab/docs/Creating-a-Model.md

 **Role: Data Scientist**

 1. In the top-left corner, click on the hamburger menu and select "Instances" under "Services".
 Find the service with OpenScale in it's name.
 Click the 3 dots to the right and select "Open".
 OpenScale is the service that hosts the model monitoring capabilities.
-The information from this monitor will propegate to other views and dashboards for different users.
+The information from this monitor will propagate to other views and dashboards for different users.
 4. Click into the Home Pricing Random Forest Model.
-5. Click Actions in the top right and Configure Monitors.
+5. Click Actions in the top right and "Configure Monitors".
 6. Use these settings: System Managed, Numeric/Categorical, Regression.
 Click Next.
 ![config_1](../assets/config_1.png)
 7. Upload the training data file (`training_dataset_housing.csv`) and set it as comma separated -- If you did not download this, simply go back to the project you had created and find the csv file > click the ellipses on the right > select download.
 Click Next.